Jeontaeyun/python-team-notes/README.md

 # 👋🏻 Introduction

 This repository is Python Coding Test Team Notes.
-It is my algorithm study notes.
+It's going to be my own algorithm study notes.
-What we can see in algorithm test are mainly next type of problem:
+What we've been seen in algorithm test are mainly next type of problem:

 - Greedy
 - Dynamic Programming